editor-js/link-autocomplete/README.md

 <!--

-TODO:
-- add example gif to readme
+TODO
-- add loader
+- add arrows and enter integration
-- if no this.config.endpointUrl then do not try to send a request
-- focus input field on tool click
-- use fake selection
+- simplify event listening
+- refactor the code

 -->

-# Magic Citation
+# Link Autocomplete

 Upgraded version of base inline link tool with your server's search.